Alchemist-X/howcryptoworksbook/Chapter_05_Custody.md

 - **Hierarchical**: One seed can generate keys for multiple cryptocurrencies and accounts
 - **Recoverable**: The phrase alone can restore an entire wallet across different software

 **The 25th word**: An optional passphrase can be added to the mnemonic, creating an additional security layer.
-This passphrase effectively creates different wallets from the same seed phrase—providing plausible deniability and additional security.
+This passphrase effectively creates different wallets from the same seed phrase, providing plausible deniability and additional security.

-High-quality random number generation (RNG) is important for seed entropy—weak RNG can lead to predictable keys and compromises.
+High-quality random number generation (RNG) is important for seed entropy, weak RNG can lead to predictable keys and compromises.
 Derivation paths (e.g., BIP-44) matching across wallets prevents interoperability issues like lost funds from path mismatches.
 Advanced tools like BIP-85 enable deterministic child seeds, while descriptor wallets improve portability by explicitly defining output scripts and paths.

 With these cryptographic foundations established, the following sections explore how individuals implement secure custody practices in the real world.